On the equivariant implicit function theorem with low regularity and applications to geometric variational problems

-Our implicit function theorem (Theorem~\ref{thm:mainimplicitfunctiontheorem}) is adapted to all of these situations.
-It involves standard Fredholmness and nondegeneracy assumptions, and given the strong nonlinear character of the variational problem and the group action, the theorem is cast in an abstract Banach vector bundle language.
-The statement of the theorem involves a set of axioms that describe a rather general setup to which the result applies, see Section~\ref{sec:abstractGinvariantimplicit}.
+The precise technical statement of the above result (see Theorem~\ref{thm:mainimplicitfunctiontheorem}) with all detailed functional analytical conditions is cast in an abstract Banach vector bundle language, and given only later, in Section~\ref{sec:abstractGinvariantimplicit}, for the sake of exposition.
+Its formulation involves a set of axioms that describe a rather general setup to which the result applies.
 Axioms (A) describe the basic variational setup.
-Axiom (B) deals with the differentiability of the action, and Axiom (C) with the $G$-invariance of the set of critical points.
+Axiom (B) deals with the differentiability of the action, and axiom (C) with the $G$-invariance of the set of critical points.
 Axioms (D) give the existence of a \emph{gradient-like} map, and axioms (E) guarantee its equivariance.
 Finally, axioms (F) provide a notion of continuity for the tangent space to the group orbits.

-Explicit applications to the mentioned geometric variational problems are discussed in Section~\ref{sec:applications}.
-An extension of the equivariant implicit function theorem to \emph{local} group actions is discussed in Appendix~\ref{sec:localactions}.
+Explicit applications to the above mentioned geometric variational problems are discussed in Section~\ref{sec:applications}.
+More precisely, let us quote some of the deformation rigidity results that can be obtained as a direct consequence of our main theorem above: